dlord/kubernetes-the-hardcore-way/README.md

 And [Weave](https://www.weave.works), my favorite overlay network solution, does not provides a decent guide on how to properly install and debug if there's a problem!

-And the _best part about all of this_?
-EVERY SINGLE ONE OF THOSE GUIDES INSTALL KUBERNETES IN A DIFFERENT WAY!
+And the _best part about all of this_? **EVERY SINGLE ONE OF THOSE GUIDES INSTALL KUBERNETES IN A DIFFERENT WAY!**

-The available docs are in such poor shape, you would think they're trying to _force_ you to use AWS or GCP.
+The available docs are in such poor shape, you would think they're _trying to force you to use AWS or GCP_.

 This guide is for people looking for a sane way of installing a simple, production-grade Kubernetes installation without going insane.